 Down Syndrome.
 Trisomy of chromosome 21 causes the common and characteristic disease known as Down syndrome.
-On average, these patients live into the fifth decade of life and exhibit marginal mental retardation.
+On average, these patients live into the fifth decade of life4 and exhibit marginal mental retardation.
 Down children manifest a higher rate of congenital abnormalities and greater health risks for specific problems.
 However, many children and adults with Down syndrome possess near-normal health status on a daily basis.
 A karyotype performed following amniocentesis or chorionic villi sampling (CVS) can confirm this diagnosis prenatally and is considered definitive.

 Cystic Fibrosis.
 Mutation of the CFTR gene leads to the autosomal recessive disease called cystic fibrosis.
-Patients with cystic fibrosis are now expected to live into their thirties.
-Cystic fibrosis is characterized by variable expression, such that symptoms can range from mild to life-threatening.
-Although mental capacity remains normal,
+Patients with cystic fibrosis are now expected to live into their thirties.5 Cystic fibrosis is characterized by variable expression, such that symptoms can range from mild to life-threatening.
+Although mental capacity remains normal, some individuals affected with cystic fibrosis live difficult lives that often include a myriad of medications, many hospitalizations, surgeries, and even transplantation.
+Amniocentesis or CVS enables prenatal diagnosis by genetic testing.
+This results in a definitive diagnosis, especially if the mutations were previously identified in the parents.

-&lt;sup>4Q.
+4Q.
 Yang, S.A.
 Rasmussen, and J.M.
 Friedman.
 "Mortality Associated with Down Syndrome in the USA from 1983 to 1997: A Population-based Study," Lancet (March 2002), 359: 1019-25.

-&lt;sup>5 Cystic Fibrosis Foundation, Patient Registry 2003 Annual Report (Bethesda, Maryland), p.
+5 Cystic Fibrosis Foundation, Patient Registry 2003 Annual Report (Bethesda, Maryland), p.
 4.